bioinfo-ut/PhenotypeSeeker/example/README.md

 ```
 ./test_PS_modeling.sh
 ```
-The process starts with downloading the folder containing 30 *C.difficile* genomes (174 MB) originating from European Nucleotide Archive [EMBL:PRJEB11776 ((http://www.ebi.ac.uk/ena/data/view/PRJEB11776)] and inputfile for "PhenotypeSeeker modeling" containing the binary phenotypes of azithromycin resistance for these genomes, adapted from Lees et al. (2016.
-Sequence element enrichment analysis to determine the genetic basis of bacterial phenotypes.
-Nature Communications, 7, 12797. https://doi.org/10.1038/ncomms12797).
+The process starts with downloading the folder containing 30 *C.difficile* genomes (174 MB) originating from European Nucleotide Archive [EMBL:PRJEB11776 ((http://www.ebi.ac.uk/ena/data/view/PRJEB11776)] and inputfile for "PhenotypeSeeker modeling" containing the binary phenotypes of azithromycin resistance for these genomes, adapted from Drouin et al. (2016.
+Predictive computational phenotyping and biomarker discovery using reference-free genome comparisons.
+BMC Genomics [Internet].
+17(1):754.
+Available from: http://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-016-2889-6).
 The folder will be unpacked and after that the "PhenotypeSeeker modeling" with the default parameters is launched automatically:
 ```
 phenotypeseeker modeling PS_modeling_example_files/data.pheno
 ```